Welcome to our new Best Bars series, seeking out the finest drinking establishments across all of London.

 From mother’s ruin to London Dry, our city has always had a special connection with gin, and is known for it around the world.
 This is where to drink it.

 Tucked away beneath Antico restaurant, you could be forgiven for thinking that Prohibition had come to town.
 But this bare-brick, low-lit hideaway is not an illegal drinking den at all, rather another slice of classy cool for the ever-evolving Bermondsey area.
-More than 50 varieties of gin are available here and there’s a number of 'gin-flights' to help you taste the spectrum.
+More than 80 varieties of gin are available here and there’s a number of 'gin-flights' to help you taste the spectrum.
 Perhaps most exciting of all, though, is their very own tonic BTW (Bermondsey Tonic Water).
-Made with specially imported quinine, it has a robust but unobtrusive taste that is earthier and edgier than the Schweppes we’re used to; it also very slightly glows in the low light.
-Pair the tonic with a measure of Bermondsey’s Jensen gin for a G&T experience made entirely in SE1.
+Made with specially imported quinine, it has a robust but unobtrusive taste that is earthier and edgier than the household names we’re used to and really allows the gin to sing; Pair the BTW Tonic Water with a measure of Bermondsey’s Jensen gin for a G&T experience made entirely in SE1.
 For something a little different, check out their Sunday Social, a weekly changing menu of experiential cocktails at bargain prices.